kyungjae-lee/freertos-projects/README.md

 ## Introduction

 * A collection of projects designed to practice the FreeRTOS kernel integration, porting, and application development for STM32 target board
-* Used SEGGER SystemView software for realtime recording and program analysis
+* Used STM32CubeIDE for software development, SEGGER SystemView software for realtime recording and program analysis